The Worlds Biggest Financial Scandals

 Unlike Madoff, he served 22 months of his sentence after entering a plea deal, paying back money to the victims he defrauded and now is a motivational speaker delivering speeches about business ethics and learning from the mistakes he made.

 Florian Homm is a former German Investment Banker who started his career at Merrill Lynch before going on to found his own companies.
 In 2005, he was named Hedge Fund Leader of The Year and was highly regarded with his company managing 3 billion euros at one stage.
 He disappeared in 2007 with over 150 million euros gained through his company, Absolute Capital Management.

-In order to achieve bigger results, he used a doubling strategy – every time he lost a trade, he would double up to try and recoup the losses.
+To achieve more significant results, he used a doubling strategy – every time he lost a trade, he would double up to try and recoup the losses.
 In January 1995, he fled to Singapore leaving losses of £827 million which led to the bank's insolvency the following month.
 He was ultimately charged and given a prison sentence of six and a half years.

-A Ghanaian investment manager and former stock trader, Kweku Adoboli, was responsible for the largest unauthorised trading losses in British history while working for Swiss investment bank, UBS.
+A Ghanaian investment manager and former stock trader, Kweku Adoboli, was responsible for the most substantial unauthorised trading losses in British history while working for a Swiss investment bank, UBS.

 He joined in 2006 as a graduate trainee and worked his way up to the position of director by 2010.
 It was during 2008 that Kweku began to use the bank's money for unauthorised trading, entering false information in the system to cover up the trades.

-Breaking all sorts of trading moves, and failing to protect his trades, he not only amassed losses of £1.3 billion, $4.5 billion dollars was wiped off the share price.
+Breaking all sorts of trading moves, and failing to protect his trades, he not only amassed losses of £1.3 billion but also wiped 4.5 billion dollars off the share price.
 In 2011, he was convicted of 2 counts of fraud and 4 counts of false accounting and sentenced to seven years in prison.